ganesh-dev01/Assignment/README.md

 ## 🔑 Features
 ### **For Patients:**
 ✅ **User Authentication** – Secure login and signup with Supabase Auth.
 ✅ **Book Appointments** – Select a doctor and schedule an appointment.
+✅ **Patient Calendar** – Display scheduled appointments in a calendar view.
 ✅ **View Canceled Appointments** – Check declined or rescheduled appointments.
 ✅ **Responsive UI** – Works smoothly on both desktop and mobile.